Piri Reis: Grand admiral of the Indian Ocean fleet

-Following the success at Aden, Sultan Suleiman instructed Piri Reis to take the Portuguese-controlled Hormuz Island at the mouth of the Persian Gulf.
-Taking Bahrain Island was a secondary objective.
-In April 1552, Piri Reis left Suez with 25 galleys, five ships, and 850 soldiers.
-In August, the Ottoman Fleet took Muscat after a one-month siege.
-When the Portuguese garrison surrendered, the Ottomans took them prisoner and forced them to work the oars on galleys in the fleet.
-The Ottomans pillaged the area, destroyed fortifications, regrouped, and continued to Hormuz as a consolidated fleet.
-The expedition cleared the coast of the Arabian Peninsula of Portuguese occupation, and Portuguese forces prepared for the coming attack on Hormuz by evacuating most of the island.
-Wealthy residents of Hormuz took refuge on the nearby island of Qeshm, and the Portuguese soldiers and Hormuz royal family retreated to the fortress.
+The Sultan's official plan had been for Piri Reis to slip past the Portuguese unnoticed and merge his Suez fleet with a recently formed Ottoman fleet in the Persian Gulf.
+However, a Portuguese galley captained by Simão da Costa spotted the five-galley advance squadron, led by Piri Reis's son Mehmed, and raced ahead to warn Hormuz.
+Piri Reis then decided to attack the Portuguese strongholds directly.
+In August, the Ottoman fleet took Muscat after a month-long siege.
+The Portuguese garrison was captured and forced to work the oars on galleys in the fleet.

+The Ottomans pillaged the area, destroyed fortifications, and continued to Hormuz.
+The expedition cleared the Arabian Peninsula coast of Portuguese occupation, and Portuguese forces prepared for the coming attack on Hormuz by evacuating most of the island.
+Wealthy residents took refuge on the nearby island of Qeshm, and the Portuguese soldiers and the Hormuz royal family retreated to the fortress.